 With 1.4 billion views, the top-viewed video is the song Bum Bum Tam Tam by MC Fioti.

-Whether you love him or you hate him, I’m here to tell you that Justin Bieber is the eighth most subscribed to YouTube channel.
+Whether you love him or you hate him, I’m here to tell you that Justin Bieber is the tenth most subscribed to YouTube channel.

 As one of the most-watched artists on YouTube, the video with the most views is Sorry (PURPOSE: The Movement) with 3.2 billion views.
 This video also places seventh of the most viewed YouTube videos of all time.